MisterFlicker/python-project-50/README.md

 - https://asciinema.org/a/Zp3MDI4DbRjBfFPcog2RBX6be #STEP7
 - https://asciinema.org/a/BFCSALddpYlKvkKuMTGcQ8fSS #STEP8

-Форма ввода для работы:
+Commant to start generate difference:
 gendiff --format x a b
-где x - формат json, plain или stylsh
+where x - format(json, plain or stylsh)
-a и b - путь до файлов с указанием расширения (например file1.json)
+a and b - path to files with extension (for example tests/fixtures/file1.json)